egonSchiele/mdpress/USAGE.md

 You can also create your own local theme:

-1. Use the 'lib/impress_css/' files as a model to work from.
+1. Use the `lib/impress_css/` files as a model to work from.
-2. Create a folder called 'themes' in the directory where your markdown file is.
-Inside it put the [yourtheme].css and [yourtheme].html files
+2. Create a folder called `themes` in the directory where your markdown file is.
+Inside it put the `[yourtheme].css` and `[yourtheme].html` files
-3. Call mdpress -s [yourtheme] and mdpress will look for the two theme files in themes/ matching that name.
+3. Call `mdpress -s [yourtheme]` and mdpress will look for the two theme files in `themes/` matching that name.

 ## Running a presentation